North East Victoria Silo Art Trail

 The trail can be completed in approximately 2 hours, however we suggest longer if you really want to take in the landscape in all its glory.
 For directions, pop into the Benalla Visitor Information Centre or click on the map link belwo

-Follow the North East Victoria Silo Art Trail, linking together small towns of Goorambat, Devenish, Tungamah and James and the significant Winton Wetlands.
+Follow the North East Victoria Silo Art Trail, linking together the small towns of Goorambat, Devenish, Tungamah and St James and the significant Winton Wetlands.
 Start in Benalla, which is home to the Wall to Wall Street Art Festival.

 From Benalla drive on to the small town of Goorambat, where you'll find two works of public art.
 The grain silos feature three works by Melbourne street artist Jimmy Dvate.
 'Sophia' was painted by Adnate and its his depcition of the female aspect of the Holy Trinity on the wall inside the Uniting Church.